Gmina Sośnicowice

 Gmina Sośnicowice is an urban-rural gmina (administrative district) in Gliwice County, Silesian Voivodeship, in southern Poland.
 Its seat is the town of Sośnicowice, which lies approximately 10 km west of Gliwice and 34 km west of the regional capital Katowice.

-The gmina covers an area of 116.24 km2, and as of 2019 its total population is 8,894.
+The gmina covers an area of 116.24 km2, and as of 2019, its total population was 8,894.

-The gmina contains part of the protected area called Rudy Landscape Park.
+The gmina contains part of the protected area called the Rudy Landscape Park.

 Villages

 Apart from the town of Sośnicowice, Gmina Sośnicowice contains the villages and settlements of Bargłówka, Gajówka, Kozłów, Kuźniczka, Łany Wielkie, Nowa Wieś, Podlesie, Rachowice, Sierakowice, Sierakowiczki, Smolnica, Trachy, Tworóg Mały, Wesoła and Zamoście.

 Neighbouring gminas

 Gmina Sośnicowice is bordered by the city of Gliwice and by the gminas of Bierawa, Kuźnia Raciborska, Pilchowice and Rudziniec.